aasajuss/CodeExamples/Javascript/PongGame/README.md

-Altered code version of a PONG-style minigame.
+PONG-style minigame with altered variables.